 For all of us:

-The Somerset Community Council for Somerset are happy to take calls from vulnerable / self-isolating individuals.
+The Somerset Community Council for Somerset can take calls from vulnerable / self-isolating individuals.
 The number to call is 01823 331222.
 People can also use the CCS website (https://somersetagents.org/) to ask for a call back.
-They will need to give their name, number, postcode and outline of need.
+They will need to give their name, number, postcode and an outline of the person’s need.
 The CCS will then look at how help may be provided via village agents and volunteers.

 Somerset West and Taunton Council is inviting anyone struggling to pay their Council Tax due to the pressures of Coronavirus to get in contact.
-The Council has a range of measures in place to help.
+The Council offers a range of information on this and other support available at: https://www.somersetwestandtaunton.gov.uk/coronavirus-covid-19-advice-and-information/

 It appears that scammers and doorstep traders are exploiting people’s fear and anxiety in the current situation with offers of false testing kits, also some people are posing as helpers or volunteers.
 Financial scams have included false donation schemes like a ‘COVID-19 vaccine’, fake holiday refunds and fake calls from people claiming to be your bank or other financial service.
 BEWARE.
 If in doubt put the phone down, shut the door, dont respond.
 For advice contact the service the scammer was referring to or Trading Standards: https://www.devonsomersettradingstandards.gov.uk/contacts/